Dalas121/Heir_2_The_Throne/README.md

 	- possibly motivated by Asheviere.
 Looking for a weapon, powerful magic, etc to use against her
 - need an older portrait

-S10 Elensefar (unassigned)
+S10 Elensefar - before Li'sar conquers it (unassigned)
-- 3-skull difficulty.
-Rewards: Thieves, Shop (sell veterans, invest (spend now/bonus next scenario), smuggle to Wesmere, smuggle to Valley of Death, smuggle to Dwarven Doors)
+- 5-skill difficulty, high carryover.
+Rewards: Swordsman, Pikeman, Thief, smuggle to Wesmere, smuggle to Valley of Death, smuggle to Dwarven Doors
-	- disable smuggling if Li'sar's currently at the sceptre, as it's possible for Konrad to be trapped if he hasn't completed the right scenarios
-- even after Elensefar, there should still be royal ships blocking travel up the river
-- this is basically 3 different scenarios, depending on what phase we're in.
-"X" represents the bm_turn in which Li'sar attacks
-	- if turn is less than X:
-		- 5-skull difficulty
 	- combat involves Delfador/Maddock inside and Konrad outside, with a huge human army in between.
 Also some orcs in the north
 	- at the beginning the loyalists send a messenger to the queen.
 Li'sar arrives some turns later
-		- if you win here, you get the Elensefar achievement
+	- if you win here, you get the Elensefar achievement S11 Elensefar - after Li'sar conquers it (unassigned)
-	- if turn is greater than X:
-		- 3-skull difficulty
+- 3-skill difficulty, low carryover.
+Rewards: Thief, smuggle to Wesmere, smuggle to Valley of Death, smuggle to Dwarven Doors
+	- the original HttT Elensefar scenario
 	- Maddock has fled on ship.
 Most of Asheviere's army is pursuing him.
 This is an opportunity to retake the city, at least temporarily!
-		- Orcs still in the north, or on your flank, or something.
+- disable smuggling if Li'sar's currently at the sceptre, as it's possible for Konrad to be trapped if he hasn't completed the right scenarios
+- even after Elensefar, there should still be royal ships blocking travel up the river

 //--------------------
 // PHASE 1 (CENTRAL WESNOTH)
 //--------------------
-S12 Fort Tahn (unassigned)
+S13 Fort Tahn (unassigned)
 - 1-to-2-skull difficulty.
 Rewards: Shop (sell veterans, what else?)
 - some kind of smuggling.
 A stealth mission, perhaps? (the player can ofc bypass this by just not playing the scenario)